numbbo/bbob-biobj/README.md

-# bbob-biobj
-Supplementary material related to the bbob-biobj function suite of COCO
+# Supplementary material for the bbob-biobj and bbob-biobj-ext test suites  #
+---
+This is the source code for creating the website with supplemenatry material for the bbob-biobj and bbob-biobj-ext test suites from the [COCO](https://github.com/numbbo/coco) (Comparing Continuous Optimizers) platform.